alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to: gender identity and expression, sexual orientation, disability, physical appearance, body size, citizenship, nationality, ethnic or social origin, pregnancy, familial status, veteran status, genetic information, religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.

 Everyone who participates in the Data Safe Haven project activities is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the Data Safe Haven project including, but not limited to, in person focus groups and workshops, and communications online via GitHub and the Slack workspace.
+This Code of Conduct applies to all spaces managed by the Data Safe Haven project including, but not limited to, in person meetings and workshops, and communications online via GitHub and the Slack workspace.
 By participating, contributors indicate their acceptance of the procedures by which the Data Safe Haven project core development team resolves any Code of Conduct incidents, which may include storage and processing of their personal information.

 ### 2.1 Expected Behaviour